-F. Conclusions
+F.Conclusions

-The farms and food businesses explored herein represent a small subsection of agriculture in the Adirondack-North Country region.
-However, local and regional farm and food businesses are filling a growing niche in the region's agriculture and business sectors through the products they supply and the lifestyles they offer farmers and business owners4.
-The training and educational resources offered by publicly funded institutions, professional associations, and community-based organizations, are clearly important to these businesses.
-Local/regional farm and food business owners/operators draw heavily on these resources for professional development opportunities, with few having pursued agriculture through higher education channels.
+The farms and food businesses explored herein represent a small subsection of agriculture in the Adirondack-North Country.
+However, local and regional farm and food businesses are filling a growing niche in the region's agriculture and business sectors through the products they supply and the lifestyles they offer farmers and business owners/operators.
+Specific to collaborations with other individuals and organizations, this research suggests that collaborative activities contribute significantly to these organizations.
+While further research is needed to determine what, if any, type of collaboration is more useful than another, team work at the local/regional level clearly benefits these businesses, increasing the likelihood that they will, in turn, contribute to the social and economic well-being of the communities in which they exist.
 Communities across the country can and are working together to strengthen these businesses.
-Based on this research, professional development opportunities are an important resource communities can provide in their efforts to support local/regional food enterprises and reap the benefits they provide to communities.
+This research suggests the communities of Northern New York should consider thinking about ways to promote opportunities for further collaboration: between local/regional food enterprises and the organizations that support them, among these organizations; and between these local/regional food businesses and organizations and enterprises in other sectors.
+In this way, the region would be expanding the network of support between and among its business sectors and organizations committed to furthering these sectors, and the communities in which they exist.
 In the Conclusions and Recommendations section of the Research Report on the Impacts of Local and Regional Foods in the Adirondack-North Country Region we share several recommendations designed to help Adirondack-North Country communities work together as a region to support these enterprises and capitalize on the ways they contribute to life in Northern New York.